Lupin3000/ESP/doc/015_game_tutorials.md

 ## Crazy Car Racer

-When I created the examples with the OLED display and the potentiometers, this game came to my mind.
-The goal is to control a small car horizontally using a potentiometer and avoid obstacles.
+It's a cold and dark night.
+The drugs are still working and your blood is boiling.
+You get in your car and take off.
 As in reality, there is only one life and if you collide ... game over.

 ### Requirements